 With supply low, and costs high, many of Asheville’s workers can no longer afford to live here.
 These are our musicians, artists, bartenders, and small business owners.
 And when they leave Asheville, we lose the diverse culture that makes this an incredible place to live.

-The city has identified several sites along major corridors (Patton Avenue, Tunnel Road) for development.
-We must place a priority on mixed-use development, which includes a dense blend of both housing and commercial spaces, specifically designed for locals.
+Through the Urban Centers Initiative, the City has identified several sites along major corridors (Patton Avenue, Tunnel Road) for development.
+We must place a priority on this type of mixed-use, mixed-income development, which includes a dense blend of both housing and commercial spaces, specifically designed for locals.
 This development must include affordable housing as a non-negotiable, including live-work units for our artists and entrepreneurs, as well as shops and services for the residents.
-Furthermore, it is imperative that this development not only include access to public transit, but alternative transit as well, including greenways, bike paths, and sidewalks.
+Furthermore, it is imperative that this development not only include access to public transit, but alternative transportation as well, including greenways, bike paths, and sidewalks.
+Combining housing and access to transit will not only increase ridership, it will also reduce congestion on our roads.
+And having fewer cars on the road is undeniably better for the environment.

 The City’s new Down Payment Assistance Program is an example of a great step aimed at increasing homeownership and financial stability.
 But we need to dramatically expand this program to include live-work units and to make it available to more people.

-Create a continuous and sustainable revenue stream for the Housing Trust Fund using fees collected from new development.
-These fees are paid by the developer and can be used by the city to fund affordable housing initiatives.
+Create a continuous and sustainable revenue stream for the Housing Trust Fund using increased fees collected from all Level III development.
+These fees are paid by the developer and should be used by the city to fund affordable housing initiatives.

 Provide incentives to create density in new development.
 By easing height and maximum density allowances, we can require developers to include affordable units in their proposals.